2004–05 NFL playoffs: NFC: Minnesota Vikings 31, Green Bay Packers 17

 The Vikings, like the Rams, went 8–8 during the regular season.
-Furthermore, they had stumbled into the post-season losing 7 of their last 10 games, the worst performance in NFL history by a playoff team in a final 10-game span.
-Two of their losses, by identical 34–31 scores, came in last-second games to the Packers.
+Furthermore, they had stumbled into the playoffs losing 7 of their last 10 games, the worst performance in NFL history by a playoff team in a final 10-game span.
+Two of their losses, by identical 34–31 scores, came in last second games to the Packers.
 This time, however, there was no denying the Vikings as they avenged their regular season sweep, coming out with a stellar performance on both sides of the ball.
 Quarterback Daunte Culpepper threw for 284 yards and four touchdowns and rushed for 54 yards, while the Vikings defense, who only intercepted 11 passes all season, picked off Green Bay counterpart Brett Favre four times.
 Wide receiver Randy Moss caught two touchdowns for Minnesota, but drew controversy for his celebration after his second, which decided the outcome of the contest.
 Moss pretended to "moon" Packer fans by pretending to pull down his pants, mocking a move done by Packer fans to the losing team's bus as they left Green Bay.
 Fox play-by-play announcer Joe Buck was visibly upset by Moss's celebratory move, calling it "a disgusting act".
 The NFL was also not amused and fined Moss $10,000 for his actions a few days later.
 When asked by a fan how he would the pay the fine, Moss replied, "straight cash homie".

 On the Vikings' opening drive, Culpepper narrowly avoided a sack with a short completion to running back Moe Williams, who then dodged a tackle attempt from safety Darren Sharper and took off for a 68-yard touchdown reception.
 The Packers were forced to punt after Favre was sacked for a 10-yard loss on third down by Chris Claiborne, and Nate Burleson returned the ball 7 yards to the 45-yard line.
 Three plays later, Culpepper threw a 20-yard touchdown pass to Moss, giving Minnesota a 14–0 lead after just 5:05 had elapsed in the game.
 A 30-yard kickoff return by Najeh Davenport gave the Packers good field position on their 42-yard line, but two plays later, corner Antoine Winfield intercepted a pass from Favre and returned it 3 yards to the Vikings 43.
 After that, Culpepper completed two passes for 19 yards and rushed for 23, setting up a 35-yard field goal by Morten Andersen and increasing the lead to 17–0.